-Someki, F., & Allen, D. (Accepted & expected in April 2019).
-How Do Teachers of Incarcerated Youth Understand and Operationalize Assessment?: A Case Study.
+Someki, F., & Allen, D. (2019, April).
+Reframing assessment as relational: How Do Teachers of Incarcerated Youth Understand and Operationalize Assessment?
 Paper will be presented at the American Educational Research Association Annual Meeting, Toronto, Canada.

 Torii, M., & Someki, F. (2017, May).
 Positive contact decreases stigma associated with autism spectrum disorder: Study through interviews with Japanese high school students.
 Paper presented at the 2017 International Meeting for Autism Research, San Francisco, CA.